 Here’s how to make alcohol with ripe bananas:

-- Pitch yeast: Add yeast and yeast nutrient.
+4. Pitch yeast: Add a good brandy yeast and yeast nutrient

-When you ferment a banana, yeast breaks the starches down into fermentable sugars.
+When you ferment a banana, yeast converts the fermentable sugars into ethanol and CO2.
 As the wash ferments, the flavor becomes more complex, which helps a smooth, balanced, and flavorful drink.

 Banana alcohol is rich and complex, with a strong banana flavor at the forefront.
 It has a sweet, fruity flavor with notes of tropical fruits.
 Depending on the preparation method and yeast used, it can also contain hints of spice.